 What to Look For In a Mountain Bike Glove

 As is the case with most riding gear, the fit is one of the most important things to consider when hunting for a new pair of mountain bike gloves.
-A glove's fit plays an important role in how comfortable it is and how well it performs.
+A glove's fit plays an important role in its comfort and performance.
 Of course, getting the appropriate size is crucial, but other factors also affect the way a glove fits.
 We examined things like the shape, length, and articulation of the fingers, ease of getting them on and off, stretch of materials, or if there was any unwanted bunching.
 Padding can also play a role in a glove's fit by restricting movement or adding unwanted bulk.
 We also paid attention to whether the various models ran true to size, as it can vary from brand to brand.
 Most of the models we tested fell within a reasonable fit range for their size, but certain models spanned a more dynamic range of hand proportions.

-Comfort is somewhat subjective in nature, but there are a number of objective factors that influence the comfort of a mountain bike glove.
-The materials used to construct a glove play a major role in comfort.
-The breathability of the materials is important to keep your hands cool in the warmer months, while it is the opposite in the cooler times of the year.
+Comfort is somewhat subjective by nature, but there are a number of objective factors that influence the comfort of a mountain bike glove.
+The materials used to construct a glove play a major role.
+The material's breathability is important to keep your hands cool in the warmer months, and insulation is necessary to keep the blood flowing in the winter.
 Almost all gloves use stretchy polyester fabrics in their construction for a precise fit, and some simply feel better than others.
-The construction of a glove is also a consideration, most notably the stitching.
-All of the gloves we tested have in-stitched seams, seams sewn on the inside of the glove, and these are typically most noticeable in the tips of the fingers.
-Ideally, your gloves are so comfortable you never notice them, allowing you to give your full attention to the trail ahead of you.

 While most gloves generally look pretty similar, there are a number of features that differentiate between the various models.
-We examined and tested each model's useful features including, but not limited to, the nose-wipe chammy, touch screen compatibility, silicone fingertips, padding, and ventilation.
-We wanted to know not just that the feature was there, but how well it works, and in the process, we discovered that not all of a brand's claimed features are created equal.
-Touch screen compatibility has become an important feature in mountain bike gloves since its obviously way more convenient to use your phone or other devices without taking your gloves off.
-Compatibility with touch screens is accomplished in a couple of ways, either the use of more conductive material or conduction threads stitched through the fingertips.
+We examined and tested each model's useful features, including, but not limited to, the nose-wipe chammy, touchscreen compatibility, silicone fingertips, padding, ventilation, and moisture-wicking capability.
+We wanted to know not only that the feature was there, but whether or not it actually works.
+In the process, we discovered that not all of a brand's claimed features are created equal.

-Mountain bike gloves are subject to some serious abuse, from constant contact with your grips, to close encounters with bushes, trees, and prickers, to taking the brunt of an impact during a fall.
-They don't last forever, but you'd hope to get at least a full season of riding out of any pair.
+Mountain bike gloves are subject to some serious abuse.
+Between constant contact with your grips, close encounters with bushes, trees, and prickers, and taking the brunt of an impact when you hit the deck, they won't last forever.
+Barring any major crashes, you hope to get at least a full season of riding out of any pair.
 We rated the durability of each model by carefully examining the quality of craftsmanship and materials, the stitching, silicone fingertips, and all the usual weak points of a glove to see how they handled the abuse of our field testing.
-Of course, the durability of any pair of gloves may vary depending what kind of abuse you put them through…
+Of course, the durability of any pair of gloves may vary depending on what kind of abuse you put them through.

-We put these gloves through months of testing including hundreds of hours, thousands of miles, 10 different pairs of gloves… We did it to help you, the consumer, narrow down the myriad mountain bike glove options on the market we put together this detailed and comprehensive review.
-We hope this helps you decide which gloves are best for you, your needs, your riding style, and the weather conditions you encounter.
+We put these gloves through months of testing including hundreds of hours and thousands of miles on the bike to help you narrow down the myriad mountain bike glove options on the market.
+We hope this detailed and comprehensive review helps you decide which mountain bike gloves are best for your needs, your riding style, and the weather conditions you encounter.